 The code may initially have been written using the default assignment of values (0..Number of members – 1).
 If an array is declared with bounds [Last_member + 1].
 This has one element for each enumeration type member.
 If maintenance of the code then occurs that modifies the assignment of values, two issues can arise:

-a member may be created that has a value greater than Last_member‘s, so there will be undefined behavior if this member is used to index the array
+a member may be created that has a value greater than Last_member‘s, so there will be undefined behaviour if this member is used to index the array

 the values covered by the modified enumeration type members, may not form a continuous sequence from 0 to Number of members –1, with either gaps in the sequence or repeated values.
 If the members are used to initialize and access the array, then some members of the array will remain uninitialized if there are gaps.
-If some final processing is performed on the array, using an integer count from 0 to Number of members –1, again there is likely to be undefined behavior.
+If some final processing is performed on the array, using an integer count from 0 to Number of members –1, again there is likely to be undefined behaviour.
 If there are repeated values, the result is unlikely to be that expected.

 6.5.2 Guidance to language users